Biden vows to finish Kabul evacuation, avenge US deaths

-WASHINGTON (AP) — President Joe Biden is vowing to complete the evacuation of American citizens and others from Afghanistan despite the deadly suicide bomb attack at the Kabul airport.
+WASHINGTON (AP) — President Joe Biden is vowing to complete the evacuation of American citizens and others from Afghanistan after the deadly suicide bombing at the Kabul airport.
 He promised to avenge the deaths of 13 U.S. service members killed in the attack, declaring to the extremists responsible: “We will hunt you down and make you pay.”

 Speaking with emotion from the White House, Biden said the Islamic State group's Afghanistan affiliate was to blame for the Thursday attacks that killed the Americans and many more Afghan civilians.
 He said there was no evidence they colluded with the Taliban, who now control the country.

-Gen. Frank McKenzie, the U.S. Central Command chief, said more attempted attacks were expected.
+Gen. Frank McKenzie, the U.S. Central Command chief who is overseeing the airlift, said more attempted attacks were expected.

+The U.S.-led airlift continued even as commanders and officials were recovering from Thursday's devastation.
+The White House said Friday morning that 8,500 evacuees had been flown out of Kabul aboard U.S. military aircraft in the previous 24 hours, as well as about 4,000 people on coalition flights.
+That is about the same combined total as the day before the attacks.

+The coalition's evacuation flights are scaling back, and the U.S. is scheduled to finish its evacuation operation by Tuesday.
+As many as 1,000 Americans and many more Afghans are still struggling to get out of Kabul.

 The IS affiliate in Afghanistan has carried out many attacks on civilian targets in the country in recent years.
 It is far more radical than the Taliban, who seized power less than two weeks ago.
 The most heralded American attack on the group came in April 2017 when the U.S. dropped the largest conventional bomb in its arsenal on an IS cave and tunnel complex.
 The group more recently is believed to have concentrated in urban areas, which could complicate U.S. efforts to target them without harming civilians.